 Just under half of all serious injury crashes in metropolitan Adelaide occur at intersections.
-Around 37% of these crashes occur at signalised intersections and the remainder at intersections either with no control, Stop signs, Give Way signs and at roundabouts.
+Around one third of these crashes occur at signalised intersections and the remainder at intersections either with no control, Stop signs, Give Way signs and at roundabouts.

 Higher speeds travelled on rural roads result in more severe crash outcomes.
 Historically, there are more fatalities recorded in rural South Australia than metropolitan Adelaide, whilst almost half of serious injury crashes occur in rural areas.